brianwcollins/Matched_Filtering/README.md

 1. Cosine Wave
 2. (Add more, check out GNURadio signal catalog)

-The width of the pulse can be controlled by varying the (VARIABLENAME) parameter.
-The frequency of the signal can be controlled by varying the (VARIABLENAME) parameter.
-The amplitude of the signal can be controlled by varying the (VARIABLENAME) parameter.
-(POTENTIALLY ADD DISTANCE OF THE PLANE PARAMETER IF I HAVE TIME?)
+The width of the pulse can be controlled by varying the (VARIABLENAME) parameter./n The frequency of the signal can be controlled by varying the (VARIABLENAME) parameter./n The amplitude of the signal can be controlled by varying the (VARIABLENAME) parameter./n (POTENTIALLY ADD DISTANCE OF THE PLANE PARAMETER IF I HAVE TIME?)